thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 *Something that is untested is broken.*

-If your codebase is untested then it is **very** difficult to add new features as:
+If your codebase is untested then it is **very** difficult to refactor or add new features as:

-- You don't know if that feature will work or not, and
+- You don't know if all features will work or not
+- All edge cases for that feature can be difficult to remember
 - The new feature could break your existing codebase.

 Automated tests help minimize these issues, allowing you to safely update your codebase and sleep at night.
 Unfortunately, many developers don't understand the importance of testing until their application breaks and s/he is up all night trying to fix things.